ionikim/Social-Media-Analytics/README.md

 | Marina | KOEHLI | @marinakoe |
 | Simon | KRUMMENACHER | @simonkrummenacher |

-# Temporal Network Evolution in Pediatric EEG During Intractable Seizures
+# Temporal and Spatial Network Evolution in Pediatric EEG during Ictal and Interictal Periods
 ## Research Questions
-1. How does modularity change before and during seizures?
+1. How does modularity change between interictal (between seizures) and ictal (during seizures)?
 2. Do specific electrode groups consistently form communities during seizure periods?
 ---
 ## Project Description
-This project analyzes how functional brain network organization changes before and during epileptic seizures using the **CHB-MIT EEG dataset**.
-EEG recordings are segmented into **5-second time windows**, and functional connectivity networks are constructed using pairwise correlations between electrodes.
-Graph-theoretical measures such as **degree centrality, eigenvector centrality, density, and modularity** are computed to characterize network structure.
-Community detection algorithms are applied to identify modular organization across preictal and ictal states.
-Key network metrics are partially implemented **from scratch** and benchmarked against standard Python libraries to evaluate correctness and performance.
-The project aims to reveal structural reorganization patterns in brain networks during seizure events.
+The goal of this project is to analyze the temporal evolution of brain connectivity networks during and between epileptic seizures using pediatric EEG recordings.
+By constructing functional brain networks from EEG signals and applying community detection algorithms, we aim to identify how network structure changes between normal brain activity (interictal) and seizure (ictal) periods.
+We analyze an EEG dataset with epileptic seizures from the CHB-MIT database.
+The input of our data pipeline consists of electrode recordings from one patient, representing the electrical activity of brain states between and during seizures as a time series.
+After applying filtering techniques, we segment the EEG signals into 5-second windows to enhance robustness.
+Next, we compute Pearson correlations across all electrodes within each window to construct a functional connectivity matrix.
+Here, each weighted connection between electrodes.
+Repeating this process across all windows produces a sequence of time-resolved functional brain networks.
+Finally, we apply a community detection algorithm (Leiden and/or Louvain) to analyze both the temporal brain states and the spatial recruitment patterns, enabling us to identify which electrodes first join seizure-related communities (the output).